 You can also use the Break Wall tool to place breaks to define different segments of the same wall differently.
 We have many resources available for you to learn how to use the automatic roof tools available in the Home Designer programs to generate complex roof types, such as:

 There are a number of ways to access the information contained in the extensive Reference Manual that came with your software purchase.

-To access the local copy of the Reference Manual directly, you can select Help> Launch Help .
+To access the local copy of the Reference Manual directly and to search its content, you can select Help> Launch Help .

 Written for new Home Designer users, but a helpful reference for users of all experience levels as well, the User's Guide features a series of tutorials designed to introduce the basics of using the program.
 The User's Guide is organized by topic, and walks you through the process of creating a complete model, from the first wall to the interior design and landscaping, and including a Roof Tutorial section.

 This guide is available in electronic format by selecting Help> View Users Guide from the Home Designer menu.

 Training videos are located on our website at: https://www.homedesignersoftware.com/videos/